+-Xoption

-- -Xoption You may also specify any standard X Toolkit command-line option.
+You may also specify any standard X Toolkit command-line option.
 Such options include -bg color to set the color for the window background; -fg color to set the color to use for text or graphics; and -xrm resourcestring to set selected resources.
+For a complete list of these options, refer to the X(1) system manual page.

+[-f] file

-For a complete list of these options, refer to the x (1) system manual page. - [-f] file This option allows you to specify the name of a file that contains configuration and scheduling data for a selected frequency-based scheduler.
-You may specify a full or relative pathname for the file.
+This option allows you to specify the name of a file that contains configuration and scheduling data for a selected frequency-based scheduler.